Remorax/SemValidator/README.md

-# Ontology Validator
+# SemValidator

-Given a seed ontology and a list of concepts to be added to it, OntoValidator provides an easy-to-use interface for validation of the newly created ontology.
-Validation is crowdsourced, with [Twitter Credibility](TweetCredibility/) of the validator being used for quality control.
+Given a seed ontology and a list of concepts to be added to it, OntoValidator provides an easy-to-use interface for semantic validation of the enriched ontology.
+Validation is crowdsourced, with Twitter expertise of the validator being used for quality control.

+The application has been deployed here.

 ## Requirements:
-- python3 and pip are prerequisites
+- python3 and pip are used to build this application and are therefore prerequisites
-- word2vec model trained on Twitter corpus downloaded from [here](https://drive.google.com/file/d/10B7cvx3xN7Ef_FxwIO8sigd1J1Ibe6Lu/view).

 ## Installation:
 - Go to [src](src/) folder